gaanon/recipes/snack/falafel.md

 2. Pulse the onions, garlic, herbs, fine minced
 3. Add the beans and spices back and pulse again
 4. Transfer it all to a bowl and add the baking powder
-5. Make the balls/discs and fry at 175 celcius
+5. Make the balls/discs, add sesame seeds  and fry at 175 celcius